Kristinbarr/reddit-ranker-FE/README.md

 # Front-End

+- should probably set up the linter iirc with my settings

 ## Questions to Backend

 1. What is a recommendation exactly?
 At the bare minimum it has the URL, subreddit name, link?